 What area will the new garden bore sprinkler roster apply to?

 Garden bore sprinkler rosters are regulated under the Water Agencies (Water Use) By-laws 2010.
-Regulation changes are proposed for ‘Area 3’ which includes the Perth and Mandurah area as per the map below.
+Regulation changes will be for ‘Area 3’, which includes the Perth and Mandurah area as per the map below.
 Households can seek an exemption from the two-days-per-week sprinkler roster if they do not have access to scheme water and are located in a Department of Fire and Emergency Services Bushfire prone area.

 When would the new garden bore sprinkler roster come into effect?